 While blepharoplasty will make you look younger and more refreshed, the procedure will not affect your ethnic or racial heritage or change the actual shape of your eyes.

-Are You a Candidate for an Eyelid Lift?
+Are You a Good Candidate for Blepharoplasty Naperville (Eyelid lift)?

-Eyelid surgery is an excellent cosmetic treatment if you have loose, sagging eyelids and/or excess puffiness and skin under the eyes.
+Eyelid surgery or Blepharoplasty in Naperville, IL is an excellent cosmetic treatment if you have loose, sagging eyelids and/or excess puffiness and skin under the eyes.
 This is often performed in conjunction with Botox to treat crow’s feet and lines around the eyes, delivering a more refreshed facial look and accentuate your natural beauty.

 To undergo blepharoplasty, you must be in good health and have realistic expectations of what the procedure can accomplish.
 Those who have severe dry eyes or an overactive thyroid gland may not be good candidates for the procedure as this can cause increased swelling around the eyes.
 After a careful screening process, Dr. Will, a board-certified facial plastic surgeon, will help you determine if an eyelid surgery is an appropriate treatment option for you.